hyprwm/hyprland-wiki/pages/FAQ/_index.md

 `bind = , mouse:274, exec, ;`.
 Note that the exact bindcode may vary, so you may want to check it with `wev` first.

-# How do I make Hyprland draw as little power as possible on my laptop?

-I assume you already have `damage_tracking` on full.
-If you don't, change it.
-It's heavily advised to use `full` regardless of anything.

-**_Useful Optimizations_**:

-* `decoration:blur = false` and `decoration:drop_shadow = false` to disable
-   fancy but battery hungry effects.

-* `misc:vfr = true`, since it'll lower the amount of sent frames when nothing is happening on-screen.

 # How to fix games with window dancing?

 Read [this trick](../Configuring/Uncommon-tips--tricks/#window-dancing).